-Itis Considered to be the most important Islamic structure in the country, the mosque is the largest and most visited Islamic building in the Balkan region and was originally built by the Ottomans in 1531.
+It is considered to be the most important Islamic structure in the country; the mosque is the largest and most visited Islamic building in the Balkan region and was originally built by the Ottomans in 1531.

 During the Bosnian war, the mosque was heavily damaged, but in 1996 it was renovated with Saudi and Syrian help, which architects claim caused it to lose its unique features.
-The interior was decorated intricately with complex colours; however, today most walls are purely white.
+The interior was decorated intricately with complex colors; however, today most walls are purely white.

 Old Bridge (Stari Most):

 The bridge, which stands in the city of Mostar crossing the river Neretva, is one of the country’s most recognisable landmarks and also considered one of the most outstanding pieces of Islamic architecture in the area.